StorjOld/dataserv-client/README.rst

 In order to farm on multiple discs you will have to run several instances, as multiple paths are not yet supported.
 To do this you will need one config for each disc.

-Each instance can share a common payout address however.
+Each instance can share a common payout address, however it is recommended to use a different payout address for each instance.

 Disc 1